Canadian Snowbird Association

-The Canadian Snowbird Association (CSA; Association canadienne des « snowbirds ») not-for-profit organization that advocates for Canadians who travel to warmer climates during the winter (Also known as snowbirds).
+The Canadian Snowbird Association (CSA; Association canadienne des « snowbirds ») is a not-for-profit organization that advocates for Canadians who travel to warmer climates during the winter (also known as snowbirds).

 Founded in 1992 in Lakeland, Florida, the CSA was formed to oppose the reduction of payments by several Canadian provinces for out-of-country emergency medical care under the Canada Health Act (Sec.
 11(1)(b)(ii)).

 The CSA works with various government bodies within Canada and the U.S. to advocate on behalf of its members.

 In 2017, the Canadian Snowbird Association (CSA) was approximated to have 110,000 members across Canada.

 Advocacy

 According to the Canadian Snowbird Association, its advocacy efforts are informed by the following principles: